5l1v3r1/forework/README.md

 # What is it?

-FRESH is a bad name for what is actually a FoREnsics SHell.
-Yes, I know, I couldn't come up with something better and I'm sorry.
-And even if it comes in form of a shell it is actually a whole framework for forensics analysis.
+ForeWork as the name suggests is a Forensic Framework, whose main goal is to help investigators to find relevant forensic evidence in the most efficient way possible, depending on the computing resources at their disposal.

 You can have a look at the early design at the [project draft](documentation/project_draft.pdf).

 # But why?

-I started Fresh as my dissertation project for the M.Sc. in Digital Investigations and Computer Forensics at UCD (University College Dublin), in March 2016.
+I started ForeWork as my dissertation project for the M.Sc. in Digital Investigations and Computer Forensics at UCD (University College Dublin), in March 2016.

 # And who the hell are you?